safaaeltom/alx_html_css/README.md

-# Project Title: alx_html_css
+# Project Title: headphones
-This project is a styled webpage inspired by the “Getting Schooled” design on Figma.
-It demonstrates HTML and CSS skills, including:

-Layout using Flexbox

-Styling with colors, backgrounds, fonts, and borders

-Adding logos and images

-Creating a responsive and visually appealing UI

-The goal of this project is to replicate the Figma design as closely as possible while learning best practices in front-end development.
+Project Overview

+This project involves creating a fully functional and visually accurate web page from scratch using HTML and CSS, without relying on any external libraries or frameworks.
+The goal is to implement a web page that mirrors the designer file provided in Figma while applying best practices in accessibility, responsiveness, and clean code.

+This task allows full creative freedom in implementation, challenging developers to showcase their understanding of web fundamentals and attention to detail.

+Features Implemented

+Pixel-Perfect Design: The webpage matches the layout, typography, and color palette from the Figma design.

+Responsive Layout: Fully responsive design that adapts seamlessly to different screen sizes (desktop, tablet, mobile).

+Accessibility: Semantic HTML structure, meaningful alt texts, and focusable interactive elements for better accessibility.

+Custom CSS Styling: Utilized pure CSS, including Flexbox and Grid, to achieve the desired layout and styling.

+Cross-Browser Compatibility: Tested across multiple browsers for consistent rendering.

 Author: Safaa